 Just north of New York City sits Westchester, a county with seemingly endless opportunities for outdoor adventures—from cycling to hiking, kayaking to picnicking.
-There are farmers' markets galore, outdoor movie theaters, and, perhaps most importantly right now, space to comfortably practice social distancing without putting a damper on your adventure.
+There are farmers' markets galore, outdoor movie theaters, endless fall foliage, outdoor arts centers, and, perhaps most importantly right now, space to comfortably practice social distancing without putting a damper on your adventure.

 So if you're looking for a long weekend escape from the concrete jungle, look no further.
 These 10 activities will fill your days with a whole lot of sunshine, fresh air, and idyllic, Instagrammable views.

-For help with lodging carefully vetted for COVID-19 safety measures–and to get a curated list of local grocery stores, wine shops, restaurants offering take-out, and more—turn to Journy.
+For help with lodging carefully vetted for COVID-19 safety measures–and to get a curated list of local grocery stores, wine shops, restaurants offering take-out, and hidden gems—turn to Journy.
 We're here to help.

 1. Explore Rockefeller State Park Preserve